 Can you imagine what sending people to pages or sites that don’t exist can do to your business?

-Normally, there is no way to know what is happening on all the websites that you link to and do not control.
+Normally, there is no way of knowing what is happening on all the websites that you link to and do not control.
 Dead links (i.e. ‘broken hyperlinks’) are annoying to visitors and can have a negative impact on your online business and your reputation.

 Having broken links can affect your site in many ways: